 With September's Fed Funds rate cut of 50 basis points, stocks everywhere rocketed higher.
 The breadth of the market rise was as breathtaking as the size of the move.
 Everything moved.
 Everything.

-Which leads to a question you might be asking yourself.
-OK, maybe not yet -- but give me a second.
+Which leads to a question you might have asked yourself.
 This is the Federal Reserve of the United States, right?
 Its purpose in making the rate cut was to counter underlending among American banks -- to spur economic activity.

 There isn't a simple answer here.